-Point or miles you earn with a regular rewards credit card largely don’t expire.
-But even the few exceptions give you ample time to redeem those rewards.
 Miles and points earned on co-branded hotel and airline travel rewards cards do expire usually if you are not active in redeeming them for 12 to 24 months, depending on the terms of the hotel or airline loyalty program.
+However, there are many ways you can keep your points and miles from expiring, including spending on your co-branded credit card (more on that below).

-Note that the terms of these points and miles are dictated by card issuers or the respective companies that run loyalty programs.
-These rules may be subject to change, so you should always double check whether the information on this page still holds true before committing to any financial decision.
+Note, these rules may be subject to change, so you should always double check whether the information on this page still holds true before committing to any financial decision.

 |American Express Membership Rewards||Never|

 |Capital One Rewards||Never|

 |Chase Ultimate Rewards®||Never|

 |Wells Fargo Rewards Points||5 years|